 At the conference, discussions were enriched by presentations of renowned experts including Pierre Feltgen, the legal consul of the UGDA Music School, Irma de Jong, project manager of Cicerone Music & Art as well as Nadine Linden (ANEFORE, the national agency for Erasmus+ in Luxembourg) and Marc Rettel from the Creative Europe Desk Luxembourg.

 The EMCY board and staff presented the past activities and the redesigned website, www.emcy.org.
 The updated website is more user friendly and includes navigational changes and an improved structure.
+Also a first draft of the GIVE MUSIC A FUTURE guidelines were introduced to the EMCY member competitions.

 The meeting contributed to the development of cooperation between the EMCY member competitions, potential new members, and EMCY.
 New contacts and synergies were developed for bi- and multilateral collaborations and initiatives.
 EMCY´s Quality Standards at youth music competitions were discussed and from 1 January 2020, preselection at EMCY competitions need to be written down to promote fairness and transparency.